expln/metamath-lamp/docs/guide.md

 ### Proving bottom-up

 If you select one statement and then select unify, you'll enter a "proving bottom-up" dialogue.

-This lets you search for a way to prove the selected statement backwards (bottom-up) using the current context.
+The bottom-up prover does a breadth-first search to find a proof of the selected statement backwards (bottom-up) using the current context and the options set in this "proving bottom-up" dialogue.
-You can change the search options then select "prove" to start the search (or select cancel to cancel).
+It essentially works backwards to find a match, first with a single level, then with 2 levels (a statement that depends on another that also requires proving), and so on.
+It will stop once it finds a proof.
+In this version it uses no heuristics, and simply tries all allowed options as specified in the dialogue.

+Typically you would modify the search options shown in this dialogue box and press "Prove" (or "Cancel" if you don't want to search).
+When you press "Prove" it will repeatedly attempt various options in an attempt to prove the statement, showing the depth of the current search (e.g., "1/4" means it's doing depth 1 searches out of a maximum of 4) and how many attempts it's made so far.
+Press the circled "X" to stop its attempts to find a proof.

 Proving bottom-up can take a long time, depending the problem and the speed of the computer.
-It essentially works backwards to find a match, first with a single level, then with 2 levels (a statement that depends on another that also requires proving), and so on.
+The options selected here will affect whether or not it *can* find a proof, and the time it takes to do it,
+Therefore, selecting the *right* options for your circumstance in the proving bottom-up dialogue box can be very important.

+### Proving bottom-up dialogue box options

 This dialogue has the following options:

 Root statements ("first level" and "other levels"):
+These let you select which statements (if any) currently in the proof may be used (that is, derived from).
+If a statement isn't selected it will *not* be considered when creating the proof.
-These let you select which statements (if any) *must* be used by the resulting proof.
-"First level" selects the statements that must be used to directly prove this statement, "other levels" selects the other statements that must eventually be used.
+The "First level" option selects the statements that may be used to directly prove this statement, while "other levels" selects the statements that may be used beyond this level.
-"None" means that no statements are required.
+We can select "all" (all statements may be used), "none" (no statements may be used), or select a specific set of statements that may be used.
-If it shows an expression like "1/8", the first number is the number of statements that are required, and the second number is the number of statements that *could* be required at this point.
+If it shows an expression like "1/8", that means a specific set of statements have been selected; the first number is the number of statements that are permitted, and the second number is the number of statements that *could* be permitted at this point.
-Click on the current value to select the statements to require.
+Click on the current value to select the statements to permit.
-If the statement to be proved is not currently proved, they are both "None" by default.
+If the statement to be proved is not currently proved, the "first level" is set to "All" (all statements are considered) and the "other levels" is set to "None" (no statements are considered after the first level).
 If this statement is already proved, the "first level" will be set to the statements that were used.
+Adding statements that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.

 Label: If set, this is the sole ("root") statement to use as a starting point.
 Note that this is set if the system previously found a justification for this statement using this justification.
 If blank, any label may be used as the justification (and the system will try them all in the process of searching).
+This setting does not affect other levels (depths) of the proof.

 Search depth: How deep the search is to go.
-A single statement is depth 1, a statement that requires 1 other statement to be also proved is depth 2, and so on
+Use of a single axiom or theorem is depth 1, a statement that uses requires a depth 1 search on a depth 1 search is depth 2, and so on.
 The default search depth value is 4.
 Larger numbers enable more automation but generally take exponentially more time.

-Length restriction: This controls the interpretation of search depth.
+Length restriction: This setting restricts what justifications are considered based on their length.
+This is a simple heuristic that, when used, can significantly speed up search.
+This setting is not applied to the first depth of the search, only to deeper levels, so it has no affect on searches with search depth 1.
+This setting can limit justifications to be considered based on whether or not they are less than the length (or less than or equal to the length) of the statement being justified.
+In many cases longer statements shouldn't be considered at deeper depths, since that often implies *increasing* instead of *decreasing* complexity.
+Let's imagine that the system is searching and has to search more than depth 1.
+It is currently searching to see if it can use jA, and is in turn working to determine if it will try to prove justification jB to support jA (that is, jA might depend on jB).
+A value of "Less" means that the system will only consider justification jB if its length is less than justification jA.
-A value of "LessEq" means that the search depth must be less than or equal to the given search depth, while "Less" means that the search depth must be less than the given search depth.
-A value of "No" means there is no limit to the search depth.
+A value of "LessEq" means that the system will only consider jB if its length is less than or equal to jA.
+A value of "No" means the system will not restrict anything; this is the most flexible (it can find more proofs) but may take much longer.

 Checkbox Allow new disjoints:
 Allow the addition of new disjoints.